-Entity Legislation Requirement Councils Local Government Act 2020 Local Government A council must prepare a financial report and performance statement as soon as practicable after the end of the financial year.
+Entity Legislation Requirement Councils Local Government Act 2020 A council must prepare a financial report and performance statement as soon as practicable after the end of the financial year.
 Local Government (Planning and Reporting) Regulations 2020 A council must hold a meeting, open to the public, to consider the annual report within 4 months of the end of the financial year.
+In a general election year, it must be held before the day of election.
 The annual report must contain a report of operations, the audited financial report, performance statement and associated audit opinions.
 There is no requirement for councils to lodge their annual report with the Minister for Local Government.
-Council controlled entities Corporations Act 2001 Prepare a director's report and financial report as directed by parent entity.
-Regional library corporations Local Government Act 1989 The Local Government Act 1989 continues to apply given the transitional provisions of the Local Government Act 2020 .
-Minister for Local Government extended the timeframe for submission of 2021-22 annual reports by one month to 31 October 2022.
-Associated entities Corporations Act 2001 or agency specific legislative Prepare a director's report and financial report.
+Council- controlled entities Corporations Act 2001 (Cth) Prepare a director's report and financial report as directed by parent entity.
+Library corporations Local Government Act 1989 or the Australian Charities and Not-for-profits Commission Act 2012 (Cth) 8 regional library corporations, established under the Local Government Act 1989 one library corporation established as an Australian company limited by guarantee under the Corporations Act 2001 and registered as a charitable organisation under the Australian Charities and Not-for-profits Commission Act 2012 (Cth).
+The 8 regional library corporations continue to prepare annual financial reports in accordance with the requirements of the Local Government Act 1989, given the transitional provisions of the Local Government Act 2020.
+The Minister for Local Government extended the timeframe for submission of 2022-23 annual reports by one month to 31 October 2023.
+The company limited by guarantee prepares a financial report in accordance with the requirements of the Australian Charities and Not-for-profits Commission Act 2012 (Cth) and is required to lodge its annual report with the Australian Charities and Not-for-profits Commission by 31 December each year.
+Associated entities Corporations Act 2001 (Cth) or agency-specific legislation Prepare a director's report and financial report.
 Source: VAGO.